phlogisticfugu/squirt/README.md

 -----------

-* Provides all the benefits of [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) via "constructor" like injection
+* Provides all the benefits of [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection)
-* Make unit testing easier/possible by permitting the injection of mock objects
 * Separate configuration from code.
-Squirt configuration files contain the configuration with details like database logins, connection timeouts, and which classes to instantiate, while your code itself is kept easily reusable and configurable.
+Squirt configuration files contain only configuration (logins, connection timeouts, and which classes to instantiate and inject where) and no code, while code contains only code, and no configuration.
 * Keep your code DRY.
-Say you inject a common set of objects in multiple situations (e.g. a Logger and a Doctrine DBALConnection), squirt service extensions and config file inclusion let you keep that configuration in one place, instead of scattering it around the codebase.
-  Configurations also cascade, permitting the setting of defaults at multiple levels.
+Service configurations can extend each other, to reduce repetition.
+  Dependencies are automatically and recursively injected by name.
+* Supports three modes of injected parameter overrides:
+  * Service configurations can extend and override each other, providing shared default parameters.
+    One can also override the instantiated class with a subclass, if needed.
+  * Configuration files can include and override one another, providing clean package-level defaults which one can override in application code, and integration test configurations that selectively override things like logging and database connections.
+  * End user code can provide selective overrides at instantiation time, to aid in ad-hoc configuration for testing (great for quick debug flags) and troubleshooting.
+* Make unit testing easier/possible.
+Mock objects can be injected into instances when unit testing.
+  And configuration file overrides simplify integration tests.
+* Designed for simplicity.
+Injected parameters include both injected objects and injected configuration values in a natural manner.
+There's only one method to learn: `$squirtServiceBuilder->get()`, as opposed to all the methods in most dependency injection containers.
+There are no annotations to learn, and no XML or YAML.
 * Designed for performance.
 Squirt config files are written in PHP, so opcode caches already optimize them.
-Squirt also supports Doctrine caches on the entire configuration (making use of the fact that configuration is pure data, with no code).
+Squirt also supports [Doctrine caches](http://docs.doctrine-project.org/en/2.0.x/reference/caching.html) on the entire configuration
 * Designed for compatibility.
 If you use external libraries (and you should), it is very easy to write a wrapper class to add squirt support.
-  You can even use squirt-compatible classes without the squirt service builder;
-  so a squirt-compatible class can be used in frameworks that don't use squirt.
+All that is needed for Squirt compatibility is a static factory() function which takes in an array of parameters (including injected dependencies and configuration values) and returns an instance.
+  * Amazon's Guzzle3-based [AWS-PHP-SDK](http://docs.aws.amazon.com/aws-sdk-php/guide/latest/index.html) is
+    already compatible.

 Basic Example
 -------------